dschnare/purejs/README.md

 		npm install
 		npm run-script build-test

 3. Copy the source files you want from `node_modules/purejs/test/js`.
+The combined script files contain purejs and all its dependencies.
 4. Delete the directory you just created.